cocogitto/cocogitto/README.md

 - Make using the conventional commit spec easy and fun.
 - Enable people to focus on their work instead of correcting small mistakes and typo.
 - Correctness regarding semver and conventional commit.
-- Automate things when possible (ex : bumping versions).
+- Automate things when possible (ex: bumping versions).

 ### Non goals